 So by pressing on the flange of two in-sync tape machines, we could (and still can) produce the flanger effect, hence its name.
 Today, it’s easier to do it with electronic hardware or software.

-Flanger circuits, whether analog or digital, will sweep their flanging effect upward and downward in a repeating motion (until they’re turned off).
+Whether analog or digital, flanger circuits will sweep their flanging effect upward and downward in a repeating motion (until they’re turned off).

-Flanging effects unit, including pedals, have additional controls including resonance controls, width controls, and rate controls.
+Flanging effects units, including pedals, have additional controls, including resonance, width, and rate controls.